 Since there are a lot of astronauts, chances are pretty good.
 In fact, you can see how many people are in space right now.

-So, go to Nasa’s Spot the Station Website and enter your details.
+So, go to Nasa’s Spot the International Space Station website and enter your details.

 And if you love being a backyard astronomer, it’s also really easy to spot the five brightest planets: Mercury, Venus, Mars, Jupiter and Saturn.
-They look a lot like stars, but their position relative to the real background stars changes slightly every night.
-Downloading an app for your mobile phone like Sky Map, makes finding all the planets super easy.
+They look a lot like stars, but their position relative to the real background of stars changes slightly every night.
+Downloading an app for your mobile phone like Sky Map makes finding all the planets super easy.
+And, if you have good binoculars you can even see the Galilean Moons circling Jupiter, first seen by Galileo Galilei in January 1610.
+There is a really fascinating story about these moons that I will leave it up to you to discover, but let’s just say people weren’t very happy with Galileo.
+And if you look really close you might see some Jupiterians.
+(Just kidding, I made that word up, kind of like an Earthling but someone that lives on Jupiter.)